pengsun/matconvnet/README.md

    - wrapper/example code in `examples_dag`
      - [x] basic training
      - [ ] training with validation
-     - [x] A simple DAG other than the pure feed forward structure
+     - [x] A simple DAG other than the pure feed forward net with list structure
-   - Misceallaneous
+   - Miscellaneous
      - [ ] GPU version
  - Extension of `vl_simplenn.m` and associated files
    - [x] Least Square Loss